This Mexican Quinoa Casserole is incredibly flavorful and super healthy to boot! It's easy to make ahead of time or double the batch and freeze one.

 But I do believe that if you're cooking for yourself and/or your family on a regular basis and you're using fresh, "real" ingredients, you're already probably eating healthier than many Americans.

 This Mexican Quinoa Casserole comes together fairly quickly.
-It makes a LOT - I use an extra large pan for it (a stoneware lasagna pan that I picked up from Kohl's.
+It makes a lot, so I use an extra large pan for it (a stoneware lasagna pan that I picked up from Kohl's.
 It's great for dishes like this one because it's deeper than your typical 13x9 pan - no more lasagna bubbling over inside your oven!
-It's shown in the photos above).
+It's shown in the photos above but something like this would also work).

 You could also halve the recipe or just split it between two baking dishes and freeze one.
 I assure you that it will go very fast, however, so keep leftovers in mind, too!